awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 ##### Responding to a permissions error when you turn on DevOps Guru<a name="devops-guru-for-rds.configuring.coverage.rds-console.error"></a>

-If turn on DevOps Guru from the RDS console when you create a database, RDS might display the following banner about missing permissions\.
+If you turn on DevOps Guru from the RDS console when you create a database, RDS might display the following banner about missing permissions\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/devops-guru-permissions-error.png)